 - Your loved one seems afraid of physical contact

 It’s always a good idea to keep a close eye on loved ones who are receiving care in a long-term care facility.
 Unfortunately, nursing homes might try to cover up the abuse–making it even more difficult to protect your loved one from harm.

 How Long Do I Have To File For a Lawsuit in Florida?

 The law limits the amount of time you have to sue for financial compensation.
-In Florida, you have four years to file a personal injury lawsuit based on nursing home abuse.
-The statute of limitations for wrongful death is only two years.
+In Florida, you have two years to file a personal injury lawsuit based on nursing home abuse.
+The statute of limitations for wrongful death is also only two years.